votingworks/arlo/server/migrations/README.md

 ## Create a migration script

-First, make sure the database is in the existing, unmigrated state (e.g. by checking out the last commit and running `make resetdb`, or restoring from a database backup).
+First, make sure the database is in the existing, unmigrated state.
+Two options:

+- Check out the last commit, then run:

+      make resetdb
+      pipenv run alembic stamp head

+- Restore from a database backup

 Then, use Alembic to autogenerate a migration script: